aponsero/Resistome_AssemblyBased_Snakemake/README.md

 * Assembly of the reads into contigs using Megahit vXXX
 * Open reading frame prediction using Prodigal vXXX
 * Taxonomy annotation of the contigs using Diamond vXXX
-* Resistome annotation of the contigs using Abricate vXXX
+* Resistome annotation of the contigs using Abricate vXXX against the XXX database
+* Mobilome annotation of the contigs using Diamond vXXX against the XXX database

 ```mermaid
 graph LR